bastings/bastings.github.io/index.md

 ## Hello

 Hi, welcome to my website!
-My name is Jasmijn (she/they), and I'm a Senior Research Scientist at [Google DeepMind](https://www.deepmind.com/).
+My name is Jasmijn (she/they), and I'm a Senior Research Scientist at [Google DeepMind](https://deepmind.google/).
-I'd like to make machine learning (or "AI") work for **everyone**.
-To help get there I'm currently interested in the following topics:
+I'd like to make machine learning (or "AI") work for *everyone*.
+To help get there I'm currently interested in the following topics, in particular within natural language processing (NLP):

+- Fairness, Bias, gender bias, gender-fair language, gender-fair language technology
 - Interpretability, Explainable AI (XAI), explainability
-- Bias, gender bias, gender-fair language, gender-fair language technology
-- AI & Society
-- Trustworthy ML, Trustworthy AI, trustworthiness
+- Machine Learning (for NLP)

 I received my PhD from [ILLC](https://www.illc.uva.nl/), [University of Amsterdam](https://www.uva.nl/), where I was advised by [Wilker Aziz](https://wilkeraziz.github.io/), [Ivan Titov](http://ivan-titov.org/) and [Khalil Sima'an](https://staff.fnwi.uva.nl/k.simaan/index.html).

 ## News

+- I'll be at EMNLP 2023 to present [Dissecting Recall of Factual Associations in Auto-Regressive Language Models](https://arxiv.org/abs/2304.14767).
 - I won an [outstanding Area Chair award](https://2023.aclweb.org/program/best_reviewers/) at ACL 2023!
 - June 2023: I will be part of the project "An Interdisciplinary Analysis of gender-based discrimination in Translation Technology", [funded by the Digital Sciences for Society program of Tilburg University](https://www.tilburguniversity.edu/current/news/more-news/tilburg-university-invests-digital-sciences-society), a collaboration with [Eva Vanmassenhove](https://www.tilburguniversity.edu/nl/medewerkers/e-o-j-vanmassenhove) (NLP/translation), Hanna Lukkari (Law), Seunghyun Song (Philosophy).
 - I started a YouTube channel for BlackboxNLP.
 Check it out and subscibe here: [youtube.com/@blackboxnlp](http://www.youtube.com/@blackboxnlp).